Installomator/Installomator/README.md

 - verify the downloaded archive or application
 - have a simple ‘interface’ to the admin
 - single script file so it can ‘easily’ be copied into a management system
+- signed and notarized pkg-installer for local installation
 - extensible without deep scripting knowledge
 - work independently of a specific management system
 - no dependencies that may be removed from macOS in the future or are not pre-installed